ga4gh/data-security/AAI/AAIConnectProfile.md

 ### Terminology

+<a name="term-ga4gh-claim> **GA4GH Claim** -- A JWT claim as defined by a GA4GH
+documented technical standard that is making use of this AAI specification.
+Note that GA4GH is not the organization making the claim nor taking responsibility for the claim as this is a reference to a GA4GH documented standard only.

 <a name="term-claim-management-system"></a> **Claim Management System** -- a service
 that allows [Claim Source](#term-claim-source) users to manage claims and update one or more [Claim Repositories](#term-claim-repository).
 For instance, a data owner